 - Accidents involving motorcycles, bikes, pedestrians, or commercial vehicles make up a large percentage of accidents in Miami

-Other common causes include: speeding, failure to yield the right of way, running a stop sign or failure to obey traffic signals.Should You Go to the Doctor After a Car Crash in Miami
+Other common causes include: speeding, failure to yield the right of way, running a stop sign or failure to obey traffic signals.Miami, Florida: Most Common Injuries Sustained in a Car Crash

 Victims of car crashes can experience a wide range of injuries from minor to severe.
 The legal team at Frankl Kominsky Injury Lawyers are ready to help you navigate the claim process for your injuries due to a car accident.
 Some of the most common injuries accident victims experience are: